-Contemporary art today utilizes almost limitless choices of materials, techniques and processes to create artwork.
-As an artist, it is exciting to take advantage of new technology to challenge your practice and work outside your comfort zone.
-This multidisciplinary approach is also integral to how many artists think, bridging the gap between mediums and creative contexts, widening their audience and the critical components to their work.
+Take advantage of technology to challenge your practice and work outside your comfort zone.
+Digital technologies can bridge the gap between media and creative contexts, widening your audience and the critical components of your work.

 Why explore this?

-The COVID-19 pandemic forced many artists, galleries and exhibitions online.
-In the wake of this, a relationship with a digital element to your practice where the work is realized for online viewing might be something seriously worth consideration.
-Digital is both a medium for creating and a platform for showcasing your work.
-Much like how television did not cannibalize the radio, the digital does not replace the physical.
+The pandemic forced many parts of our world online and changed the way we consume content.
+With many artists, galleries and exhibitions online, adding a digital element to your practice is worth considering.
+Digital is both a medium for creating and a platform to showcase your work.
 Traditional painting isn’t going anywhere, but perhaps there is room for some cross disciplinary experimentation.